 Export Customs Clearance

-Usually a quicker process than import customs clearance, you should allow a day for this activity.
+Usually a quicker process than import customs clearance, for export customs clearance you should allow a day for this activity.
 Ensuring all your documents are prepared and accurate at the start of the shipping process will aid an export customs clearance.
 There is the possibility of goods going on hold and a requirement from the relevant government authority to ask for more information, but this is rare.

 Cut Off Times

 Cut off times are one of the biggest factors that can impact your shipping timeline.
 Particularly when organising seafreight shipments, your goods will need to be made available at the wharf prior to departure.
 It is crucial you check the cut off times of your service.
 If you miss your cut off your freight can be waiting up to a week before the next sailing!
 General rules for cut off times are as follows:

 - LCL Cut Offs are generally 7 days in advance of sailing

 - FCL Cut Offs are generally 2 days before sailing

 - Airfreight Cut Offs are generally 1 day before flight